jsbisht/aws-developer-associate/general.md

 - A random selection will choose which IP to use.

-**NOTE**: It is important to note that Simple Routing policies do not support health checks.
+> It is important to note that Simple Routing policies do not support health checks.
 All other routing policies do.

 ### Weighted routing policy